0xdecae/C.A.C.T.U.S./README.md

 		+ Functions:
 			= DDoS --> Forced MITM
 				- DDoS test case, they all dont have to communicate for that due to it only being a command
-				- However, the computing power may be a bit off, and the heat generated will be fucking disastrous = Distributed computing to possibly help with other functions
+				- However, the computing power may be a bit off, and the heat generated will be disastrous = Distributed computing to possibly help with other functions
 	- SLC (cluster?) of Pirate boxes